-SOP/SOGs may be prepared for any function that fire service organizations perform, including administration and emergency response operations.
-The procedures can be organized and presented in many different ways, depending on the department's needs and preferences.
+SOP/SOGs can be created for all fire service functions, including administration and emergency response operations.
+The presentation and organization of procedures may differ depending on the department's needs and preferences.

-SOP/SOGs should not be confused with pre-incident plans or pre-plans, which describe strategies for emergency response at a specific facility.
+It is important to note that SOP/SOGs are different from pre-incident plans or pre-plans, which describe emergency response strategies for a specific facility.
 Pre-plans allow the department to gather information on designated locations, identify potential hazards, and assess site-specific factors.
-SOP/SOGs, on the other hand, are more generic in nature.
-They address general functions like equipment placement and tactical operations, and they are applicable to all emergency incidents, or at least to a specific category or type of emergency.
+Meanwhile, SOP/SOGs are more generic in nature and are applicable to all emergency incidents or to a specific category or type of emergency.

-SOP/SOGs are not intended to duplicate technical information or provide step-by-step instructions for doing the job.
-The knowledge and skills that personnel need to perform specific job tasks; manage programs, fight fires, provide medical care and more are addressed in department training.
-SOP/SOGs, conversely, describe related considerations: safety, use of supplies, equipment maintenance, duties and rights of personnel, command structures, coordination with other organizations, reporting requirements, and so forth.
+SOP/SOGs do not provide technical information or step-by-step instructions for performing a job.
+Instead, they describe the department's rules for doing the job.
+Personnel are trained separately on the knowledge and skills needed to perform specific job tasks, such as managing programs, fighting fires, providing medical care, and more.
+SOP/SOGs describe related considerations such as safety, equipment maintenance, personnel duties and rights, command structures, coordination with other organizations, reporting requirements, and more.